-Parameter Description Miscellaneous (for PPP section) Isolate connection When the checkbox is selected, the router uses an alternate routing table for this connection.
-Select the checkbox only when your ISP requires this.
-Enable RIP Select the checkbox to allow using RIP for this connection.
+Parameter Description Miscellaneous (for PPP section) Isolate connection When the checkbox is selected, the router uses an altern table for this connection.
+Select the checkbox only when requires this.
+Enable RIPSelect the checkbox to allow using RIP for this connection.
 NAT Select the checkbox if you want one WAN IP address to be used for all computers of your LAN.
-Firewall Select the checkbox to enable protection against ARP and DDoS attacks.
+Firewall Select the checkbox to enable protection against A attacks.
 Ping Select the checkbox to allow the router to answer ping requests from the external network through this connection.
 For security reasons, it is recommended not to select this checkbox.